aspose-zip/Aspose-Zip-Reference-Tutorials/content/english/net/password-protection-and-encryption/password-protect-archive-traditional-password/_index.md

 Aspose.Zip for .NET is optimized for efficient performance, handling archives of varying sizes effectively.

 ### How can I get support for Aspose.Zip for .NET?
-Visit the [Aspose.Zip forum](https://forum.aspose.com/c/zip/37) for community support or explore the [official documentation](https://reference.aspose.com/zip/net/) for detailed information.
+Visit the [Aspose.Zip forum](https://forum.aspose.com/c/zip/37) for community support or explore the [documentation](https://reference.aspose.com/zip/net/) for detailed information.